High-Intensity Focused Ultrasound Targets Prostate Cancer

 Among the many health issues that men will face during the course of their lives, prostate cancer is one of the most prevalent.
-So far in 2023, the American Cancer Society has estimated that just over 288,000 new cases have been diagnosed and almost 35,000 men have lost their lives.
-In light of these sobering statistics, Gottlieb Memorial Hospital has added a powerful, new tool to help better treat prostate cancer in a targeted fashion, also known as focal therapy.
+Annually, the American Cancer Society estimates that just over 275,000 new cases are diagnosed and almost 35,000 men lose their lives.
+In light of these sobering statistics, Loyola Medicine has added a powerful, new tool to treat prostate cancer in a targeted fashion, also known as focal therapy.

 We spoke with Gopal Gupta, MD, an expert in urologic oncology and specialist in focal therapy for prostate cancer, about the addition of high-intensity focused ultrasound (HIFU) to treat prostate cancer.
-"HIFU is the newest FDA-approved treatment for prostate cancer that can help select men everywhere," says Dr. Gupta.
+"HIFU is the newest FDA-approved treatment for prostate cancer that can help a select group of men that could benefit from a minimally invasive targeted therapy approach," says Dr. Gupta.

 HIFU is a minimally invasive procedure that precisely targets cancerous tissue on the prostate.
 Essentially, these tissues are being burned away with high-frequency sound waves.
 An ultrasound probe is inserted into the rectum and the sound waves generate heat, killing just the cancer cells.